Dynamic algorithms for visibility polygons in simple polygons: Maintaining the weak visibility polygon of a fixed line segment amid vertex insertions

 \begin{theorem} When a new vertex $v$ is inserted to current simple polygon $P'$, the incremental algorithm to update the weak visibility polygon of an edge of $P'$ works correctly.
 After preprocessing the initial simple polygon $P$ and the edge $pq$ of $P$ to build data structures of size $O(n)$ in $O(n)$ time, the weak visibility polygon of $pq$ in the current simple polygon $P'$ is updated in $O((k+1)\lg{n'})$ time whenever a vertex $v$ is inserted to $P'$.
 Here, $n$ is the number of vertices of $P$, $n'$ is the number of vertices of $P'$, and $k$ is the total number of changes required to update $SPT(p)$ and $SPT(q)$ due to the insertion of vertex $v$ to $P'$. \end{theorem} \begin{proof} Correctness follows from Lemmas~\ref{lem:wvpincr1} and \ref{lem:wvpincr2}.
 Computing $SPT(p), SPT(q)$ and storing them as funnels together with computing $WVP$ of $pq$ in $P$ together with building balanced binary search trees corresponding to occluded regions with respect to $WVP$ is done in $O(n)$ time.
 Identifying the appropriate case requires $O(\lg{n'})$ time.
-As mentioned in describing handling algorithms', each case takes $O((k_1 + k_2) \lg{n'})$ time.
-Since $k$ equals to zero in sub-case (i) of case (d), overall time complexity for updating the weak visibility polygon is $O((k+1)\lg{n'})$. \ignore { Identifying the cases (a)-(d) takes $O(lg(n))$ time as we follow the tree pointers associated with $v_i$ and $v_{i+1}$ in $L_P$.
-We find $r_1$ and $r_2$ by following the parent pointers from $v_i$ and $v_{i+1}$ respectively which takes $O(lg(n))$ time.
-Case (a):In the second sub-case we traverse along $bd(WVP)$ and add all the vertices which are deleted to $R_i$.
-Each operation takes $O(lg(n))$ time therefore for $O(k_1)$ constructed vertices takes $O(k_1 lg(n))$ time.
-Similarly, in the third sub-case we are adding all the deleted vertices to $R_i$ which takes $O(k_1 lg(n))$ time for $O(k_1)$ constructed vertices.
-We are also updating SPT(p) and SPT(q) which takes $O(k_1 lg(n))$ and $O(k_2 lg(n))$ time.
-Thus our algorithm takes $O((k_1+k_2) lg(n))$ or $O(k lg(n))$.
-Therefore each sub-case takes $O(k_lg(n))$ time.
-Since the sub-cases in case (a) are exhaustive and lemma is true for each sub-case ,the lemma is true for (a).
-Case (b) -:For first sub-case we are updating SPT(p) and SPT(q) by adding and deleting only one vertex also we are adding $v$ to $R_i$.
-The overall process takes O(lgn) time.
-The second and third sub-cases are similar to case (a) and hence takes $O((k_1+k_2) lg(n))$ or $O(k lg(n))$ time.
-Thus case (b) takes $O(k lg(n))$ time.
-Case (c)-:The cases are similar to case (b) thus taking $O((k_1+k_2) lg(n))$ time.
-We are also updating SPT(p) and SPT(q) by adding newly constructed vertices in addition which takes $O(lg(n))$ time.
-Therefore the total time taken is $O((k_1+k_2) lg(n))$ or $O(k lg(n))$.
-Case (d)-:Here in the first sub-case when $k=0$ ,we are updating $T_{R_i}$ which takes $O(lg(n))$ time ,thus the worst case complexity can be written as $O((k+1) lg(n))$ where $k=0$ for this sub-case.
-The other cases take $O((k_1+k_2) lg(n))$ or $O(k lg(n))$ time as stated in the algorithm.
-Thus the lemma is true for case (d).
-Since ,the cases are exhaustive and the lemma is true for all cases the lemma can be stated as true. } \end{proof} }
+As in the algorithm for updating the $WVP$ of a line segment, each case takes $O((k_1 + k_2) \lg{n'})$ time.
+Since $k$ equals to zero in sub-case (i) of case (d), overall time complexity for updating the weak visibility polygon is $O((k+1)\lg{n'})$.